AuReMe/esmecata/README.md

 The file `esmecata_annotation.log` contains the log associated with the command.

-The `esmecata_metadata_annotation.json` serves the same purpose as the one used in `esmecata proteomes` to retrieve metadata about Uniprot release at the time of the query.
+The `esmecata_metadata_annotation.json` serves the same purpose as the one used in `esmecata proteomes` to retrieve metadata about UniProt release at the time of the query.
 It also gets the metadata associated with the command used with esmecata and the dependencies.

 The `uniref_annotation` contains the annotation from the representative protein of the UniRef cluster associated with the proteins of a taxon (if the `--uniref` option was used).